farkhanAdhitama/streamlit-chatbot/readme.md

 Run the Streamlit app:
 streamlit run app.py

-Open the app in your browser at: http://localhost:8501
+Open the app in your browser (localhost)

 Use the sidebar to: